tnamdevnote/nomadhair/README.md

 Sign up, book your appointment, and enjoy the quality haircut without having to leaving your home.

 ### Why?
 I have been giving free haircuts to my friends and family for almost 5 years.
-It started as a hobby during my college years, but over time it became a monthly routine - never had I expected that I would be giving a haircut to a pastor at my local church back then 😅.
+It started as a hobby during my college years, but over time it became a monthly work - never had I expected that I would be giving a haircut to a pastor at my local church back then 😅.
 As more people came to me for a haircut, figuring out a good time for everyone started becoming a bit of a headache.
 I knew I needed to find a more effective way to let them know when I was free.
 This is where NomadHair comes in.

 ### Goals
 There are two goals I wanted to achieve through this project: